yashkys/Code-Crusaders/README.md

 We learnt to effectively use many stuff on android such as firebase , google fit api, healthkit,etc.

 ## What's next for StayFit
-*There are so many things in mind for the improvement of the App like Video Consultancy, personlaized record of activitites, etc but due to lack of time, working skills, and experience we haven't done much of what we aimed for.*
+*There are so many things in mind for the improvement of the App like Video Consultancy, personalized record of activities, etc but due to lack of time, working skills, and experience we haven't done much of what we aimed for.*

 ---
 ### Creators